coderCleric/Poltergeist/README.md

 - Instead of spectating normally, fly around in a freecam to watch what your friends are doing, or just to explore the map.
 - Teleport to players (or what's left of them) with the press of a button.
 - Toggle a global light to help you see in dark areas when dead.
-- Interact with certain types of objects.
+- Perform various interactions.
 Mess with your friends, or try to communicate with them from *beyond the veil!*.

 # Controls
 - **Movement**: Same as how you move your living character, except that moving forwards and backwards can also change your elevation.